 Being one of the oldest cities in the world, it is impossible to visit Athens without visiting the many ancient Greek monuments across the city.

-The Greek ruins in Athens mentioned below can easily be visited in one day as they are all located near each other, to do that, nothing better than getting a tour guide with you to teach you about the history and tell you stories about each ruin, during our stay in Athens, we took the Mythological tour by Alternative Athens.
+The ancient ruins in Athens mentioned below can easily be visited in one day as they are all located near each other, to do that, nothing better than getting a tour guide with you to teach you about the history and tell you stories about each ruin, during our stay in Athens, we took the Mythological tour by Alternative Athens.

 Being the cradle of one of the oldest civilizations in the world, Athens should be on the list of anybody who loves history and mythology.
 But not only that, the history of Athens, is the history of theater, politics, philosophy, sociology and so many other sciences that are, or should be, part of our society’s common knowledge.